Battle of Girolata: Aftermath

-The Spanish fleet captured all 11 Ottoman galleys, two of which were the Venetian Moceniga and Bibiena, which the Ottomans had captured at the Battle of Preveza.
+The Genoese-Spanish fleet captured all 11 Ottoman galleys, two of which were the Venetian Moceniga and Bibiena, which the Ottomans had captured at the Battle of Preveza.
 They also took 1,200 Ottoman prisoners and freed 1,200 Christian galley slaves.
 Dragut was among the Ottoman prisoners.
 Furious at having been captured by a young man such as Gianettino Doria, he insulted his captor, who in turn beat him in revenge.
 Dragut was carried to Genoa and reduced to a galley slave.
 There, according to the 16th-century French historian Pierre de Bourdeille, seigneur de Brantôme, on finding Barbarossa's former lieutenant rowing in a galley, Jean Parisot de Valette, the future Grand-Master of the Knights Hospitaller, said to him: "Señor Dragut, usanza de guerra!" ("Mr. Dragut, custom of war"), to which Dragut replied: "Y mudanza de fortuna" ("And change of fortune").
 At the beginning of 1541 Barbarossa ransomed his lieutenant in exchange for 3,500 ducats.
 Later, deemed a mistake, Doria granted Dragut his freedom in the hope of winning favour if one of his nephews fell into Ottoman hands.

 Taking advantage of Dragut's defeat, Andrea Doria sailed from Messina that summer leading 51 galleys and more than 30 galliots and fustas, aboard which there were 14 companies of Spanish infantry led by García de Toledo, Spanish Viceroy of Sicily.
 They attacked the Ottoman positions at Tunis, seizing the strongholds of Monastir, Sousse, Hammamet, and Kelibia, which they returned to the Hafsid King Muhammad V. Barbarossa's privateering campaign was further checked when, on 1 October, the Turkish privateers were defeated again by Spanish ships at the Battle of Alborán, in the waters east of the Strait of Gibraltar.